FelippeNO/animated_dropdown_button/README.md

 You start by instantiating an AnimatedDropdownButtonController with a string list and an initial value, which must be present in the list.
 Then you can instantiate an AnimatedDropdownButton with the created controller.

+Now you can use an AnimatedSearchBox.
+Just instantiate an AnimatedSearchBoxController first.
+AnimatedSearchBox is fully customizable.